Th0rGarden/abracadabra-for-obsidian/README.md

 Here's a real-world (albeit fictional) example of how Abracadabra can change the game.

-> Whenever I install a new plugin, the first thing I do is pop open its Abracadabra window.
+> The first thing I do when I install a new plugin now is pop open its Abracadabra window.
 It docks to the side of my screen, which lets me read the setup guide while I'm actually configuring the settings in the main window.
+>
-It's like having a dedicated monitor just for the docs.
-Once I have a basic understanding, I'll scan the commands and hotkeys list.
+> Once I have a basic understanding, I'll scan the commands and hotkeys list.
 This is where I see what the plugin *really* does.
 I can run commands directly from the list to test them out before I commit to a hotkey.
+>
 > After I've figured out the key actions I'll be using regularly, I build out a custom command module.
 I'll add things like 'Archive Tasks' and 'Task Report' and give them custom icons and colors.
 With this I get a visual app that's tailored to my specific needs.
 And of course, the info card is great for keeping things up to date; I don't have auto-update plugins enabled in Obsidian because I like to control which versions I install.
 But sometimes if I see a new beta is available, I'll click the release notes button to see what's new, and I can update with one click.

 > **📖 See More Examples**